saikrishna-prathapaneni/LowDINO/README.md

 ```

-As show in the code snippet one needs to change the teacher and student network here for mobilenet in the scripts of train_dp.py and train_colossalai.py
+for ResNet5m refer the following snippet in the scripts of train_dp.py and train_colossalai.py! <br>

 ```